Slogulai/CS410P_RUST/README.md

 This Repo will include all the work and assignments done by Christopher Sloggett

+This Repo has the main directory that will be used to access assignments from the class CS410 Rust Web Development.

 rust-web-axum is where the term project is located.
 To run the program, cd in the rust-web-axum directory and enter 'cargo run' into the command line.
 From a web browser go to 127.0.0.1:3000 for the home page of the server.